SOMPODDA/DA-205-TravelTide-Project-VIII/README.md

 personalized communications (e.g. targeted marketing emails) specific account policies (e.g. credit line)

-The role of a data analyst in driving business value is to define segmentations that are meaningful and aligned with business objectives.
+The role of a data analyst in driving business value is to define segments that are meaningful and aligned with business objectives.
 Segmentation projects can be somewhat more open-ended and require analysts to think about the problem space from multiple points of view.
 Thinking deeply about business needs, customer behavior, and creative ways to apply various analytical tools makes segmentation a rewarding challenge.

 # TravelTide
-e-booking startup TravelTide is a hot new player in the online travel industry.
-It has experienced steady growth since it was founded at the tail end of the COVID pandemic (2021–2004) on the strength of its data aggregation and search technology, which is best in class.
+E-booking startup TravelTide is a hot new player in the online travel industry.
+It has experienced steady growth since it was founded at the tail end of the COVID pandemic (2021–April) on the strength of its data aggregation and search technology, which is best in class.
 Customer feedback has shown, and industry analysts agree, that TravelTide customers have access to the largest travel inventory in the e-booking space.

 Following the startup playbook, TravelTide has maintained a hyper-focus on building an unfair advantage along a limited number of dimensions—in this case, building the biggest travel inventory and making it easily searchable.
 Because of this narrow focus, certain aspects of the TravelTide customer experience are underdeveloped, resulting in poor customer retention.
 CEO Kevin Talanick is very motivated to retain and add value to existing customers with a Marketing strategy built on a solid understanding of customer behavior.
 To supercharge the Marketing efforts at TravelTide as an expert in customer retention strategies, specifically rewards programs, an advanced feature proven to generate repeat business if executed well.
 Head of Marketing Elena’s mission is to design and execute a fantastic personalized rewards program that keeps customers returning to the TravelTide platform.
 It is difficult to personalize rewards for customers without first understanding them, so for the project to be successful, Elena will need to lean on the data team for customer insights.